Vernacular: As an informal register

 In variation theory, pioneered by William Labov, language is a large set of styles or registers from which the speaker selects according to the social setting of the moment.
 The vernacular is "the least self-conscious style of people in a relaxed conversation", or "the most basic style"; that is, casual varieties used spontaneously rather than self-consciously, informal talk used in intimate situations.
 In other contexts the speaker does conscious work to select the appropriate variations.
 The one they can use without this effort is the first form of speech acquired.

 As a non-standard dialect

-In another theory, the vernacular is opposed to the standard.
+In another theory, the vernacular language is opposed to the standard language.
 The non-standard varieties thus defined are dialects, which are to be identified as complexes of factors: "social class, region, ethnicity, situation, and so forth".
-Both the standard and the non-standard language have dialects, but in contrast to the standard, the non-standard have "socially disfavored" structures.
-The standard are primarily written (in traditional print media) but the non-standard are spoken.
+Both the standard and non-standard languages have dialects, but in contrast to the standard language, the non-standard language has "socially disfavored" structures.
+The standard language is primarily written (in traditional print media), whereas the non-standard language is spoken.
 An example of a vernacular dialect is African American Vernacular English.